Abhijay25/tp/docs/DeveloperGuide.md

 12. Should log all system errors to a local file with timestamps.
 13. Should not exceed 100MB in log file size.

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
-* **Team member**: A person recorded in our system
+* **Team member**: A person recorded in our system, who is someone under the user's team and management
-* **Team manager**: The users of FirstImpressions, who find suitable team members for clients.
+* **Team manager**: The users of FirstImpressions, who find suitable team members for clients
-* **Client**: Customers who are finding a specific person who fits certain criteria, which our team managers are finding people for.
+* **Client**: Customers who are finding a specific person who fit certain criteria, which our team manager users are finding people for
 * **Booking**: A scheduled meeting between a Client and a Team Member.

 --------------------------------------------------------------------------------------------------------------------